 Melissa Rizzo joined Adams and Reese in 2010 following the firm's expansion into Tampa.
-Missy's practice focuses primarily on intellectual property matters, including the litigation of patent, trademark, copyright, and trade secret disputes.
+A Partner in the Special Business Services Practice Group, Missy practices primarily on intellectual property matters, including the litigation of patent, trademark, copyright, and trade secret disputes.
 She also has litigation experience in a variety of other commercial areas, including real property, contract, unfair competition, and related business disputes.

 Missy also has patent prosecution experience before the United States Patent and Trademark Office in a variety of technical fields, including the chemical, electrical, mechanical, and biomedical arts.
-She has also represented clients in trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board.
+She also regularly represents clients in trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board.

 She is admitted to practice before all state and federal district courts in Florida and the United States Court of Appeals for the Eleventh and Federal Circuits.
 She is also registered to practice in Patent Cases before the United States Patent and Trademark Office.